greenya/SpaceLib/README.md

 TODO: ui: add global opacity handling

+    ----- // also consider switching Color from [4] u8 to [4] f32, as we are doing a lot of alpha and brightness tweaks and every time we basically convert each component to f32 and back; and with this "global opacity" change, we will do it even more (well, only for one component... but for every drawing); test the speed of such change.

     The idea is to allow any frame drawing function to not worry about f.opacity, as long as any drawing is done using raylib/draw.* procs.
 A lot of calls like "core.alpha(..., f.opacity)" should be possible to get rid of.
 In case when some manual drawing needed directly using Raylib, the actual opacity can be read using draw.opacity().

     The following steps i see needs to be done: